Coronavirus spreads among fruit and vegetable packers, worrying U.S. officials

 Juan, a Grimmway employee who asked to be identified only by his first name out of fear of losing his job, said at one point so many workers were out sick his shift dwindled to a third of the needed workers.

-“They made some announcements to stay six feet apart but that’s basically impossible when you are loading boxes onto the same palate,” said Juan, who tested positive for coronavirus himself though he showed no symptoms.
+“They made some announcements to stay six feet apart but that’s basically impossible when you are loading boxes onto the same pallet,” said Juan, who tested positive for coronavirus himself though he showed no symptoms.
 “Obviously you are going to be close to your co-workers.”

 Grimmway declined to say how many workers had tested positive for the virus and said it has seen no issues of absenteeism.
 When a worker falls ill, the company talks to everyone working on that particular shift or department and offers company-funded COVID testing, Grimmway said in a statement.